atlassian/smith/README.md

 ### Event-driven and stateless
 Smith does not block while waiting for a resource to reach the READY state.
-Instead, when walking the dependency graph, if a resource is not in the READY state (still being created) it stops processing the template.
-Full template re-processing is triggered by events about the watched resources.
-Smith is watching all supported resource types and inspects annotations/labels on events to find out which template should be re-processed because of the event.
+Instead, when walking the dependency graph, if a resource is not in the READY state (still being created) it stops processing the bundle.
+Full bundle re-processing is triggered by events about the watched resources.
+Smith is watching all supported resource types and inspects annotations/labels on events to find out which bundle should be re-processed because of the event.
 This should scale better than watching individual resources and much better than polling individual resources.

 ## Notes